-By Reginald Tucker The skyrocketing popularity of SPC/rigid core continues to lure new players to the game—from those that manufacture other flooring products to pure startups.
+By Steven Feldman The skyrocketing popularity of SPC/rigid core continues to lure new players to the game—from those that manufacture other flooring products to pure startups.
 Each comes with their own unique story or product iteration.
 Lions Floor is no exception.

 Lions Floor, based in Santa Fe Springs, Calif., was founded in 2017 after parent company Lions Investment and Trading saw an opportunity within the floor covering industry.
 “We realized there was a category of flooring product called SPC that had just taken off in the market,” said Jerry Guo, president of Lions Floor.
 “WPC at the time was still popular, so our initial product launch was a WPC.
 But we saw SPC had a benefit to the market because of the cost efficiency.”

 Lions Floor did not enter the market with guns blazing.
 Rather, it dipped its feet in the water one toe at a time.
 It began with a regional approach, strictly servicing the Southern California area.
 “We started by focusing on the local Los Angeles market, and it generated $10 million in sales in the year 2019,” Guo told FCNews.
 “We did not rush into the out-of-state market in the beginning.
 Rather, we wanted to further penetrate our local area.
 Plus, we wanted to make sure we had enough inventory for our customers’ needs.”
 The success was also attributed to offering what Guo called “the most competitive pricing in the market” along with on-trend colors within its collections.